 Any student who becomes ineligible to receive financial aid has the opportunity to appeal for extenuating circumstances.
-If the student is deemed ineligible for financial aid, he or she may appeal the eligibility decision of the Financial Aid Office by submitting a written request for an appeal to the Chair of the Financial Aid Appeals Committee within ten (10) working days from the date of notification.
+If the student is deemed ineligible for financial aid, he or she may appeal the eligibility decision of the Financial Aid Department by submitting a written request for an appeal, in addition to any supporting documentary evidence showing any extenuating circumstances that caused the student to become ineligible, to the Assistant Director for Financial Aid Services or designee within ten (10) working days from the date of notification.
 If no action is taken to request an appeal, then the decision not to award financial aid will remain in effect.